 - Straight razor: Buy a quality razor that will not break the bank.
 When shaving with a straight razor, a poor quality razor will result in an uncomfortable, and unsatisfying shave.

 - Razor strop: this is the strip of leather used to help keep the razor-sharp and the edge even so it doesn’t produce nicks or cuts.

 - Razor Oil: You’ll need this to ensure your blade does not oxidize.

-- Hone: This is essentially a special whetstone which is used to sharpen your razor.
+- Hone: This is essentially a special whetstone that is used to sharpen your razor.

-- Soap: A high quality shaving soap will make the shaving experience more comfortable, and prevent razor burn.
-According to Jeffrey Shoe, owner of Jeffrey James Organics – an organic beauty and grooming company – natural cleansers are preferred over conventional shaving creams:
+- Soap: A high-quality shaving soap will make the shaving experience more comfortable, and prevent razor burn.
+According to Jeffrey Shoe, owner of Jeffrey James Organics – organic beauty and grooming company – natural cleansers are preferred over conventional shaving creams:

 “Chemicals in shaving cream cause redness/bumps and inflame the skin… A gentle cleanser has nourishing essential oils to soften the skin while shaving.”

 So instead of wasting money, and harming the environment, give straight razor shaving a try.